-You can jump right into the album on Bandcamp and download your copy or you can read a little bit how I got the sound to understand a little bit more about where the sound is coming from!
-I am not a native English speaker so forgive me my written mistakes.
+You can jump right into the album on Bandcamp and download your copy or you can read a little bit how I got the sound to understand a little bit more about where the sounds are coming from!

 At one point, I got so discouraged, frustrated and sad at the same time by using the new Zoom F4 field recorder.
 I also made a post in one of the best Facebook groups ever.
 The “Field Recording” Facebook group and asked for help and support.
 If you are not a member yet and you are interested in recording sounds, this is the group you should go for.

 I got an immediate response and super positive feedback.
 While I was trying to figure things out fellow sound recordists with years of experience trying to help me get things started.

 So what was the issue?
 First off, I had no sounds on all microphones.
 If you have a recorder like the Zoom H6, for example, you just plug in the XLR cable, choose the track and boom can start recording.

 But I was sitting there with the Zoom F4 and it’s quite different.
 Red lights, yellow lights, trying to figure out pairing the two microphones.
 I clicked buttons turn around the nob from left to right like an idiot and seriously I had no idea whats going on or what am I doing.
 Maybe I sound stupid, but I keep it real and learning by doing right?